-The theory of particle acceleration through shock waves emerged in the late $1970$'s \citep{Aflven43,Fermi49, Krymskii77} and has since become the dominant framework for understanding astrophysical particle acceleration.
-A universal feature of high-energy astrophysical phenomena (such as Supernova remnants (SNRs), Gamma-Ray bursts (GRBs) and Active Galactic Nuclei (AGNs)) is the release of highly-relativistic particles from them \citep{Bell78, BlandfordOstriker78}.
-These particles are accelerated to high energies near these energetic environments and thrown across the Universe, forming cosmic radiation \citep{Prishchep81,Berezhko02}.
-These particles are either detected directly as cosmic radiation or indirectly in the form of non-thermal radiation.
+In this analysis, we primarily focus on studying the effect of magnetohydrodynamic shocks on particle acceleration.
+The theory of particle acceleration through shock waves emerged in the late $ 1970$ \citep{Aflven43, Fermi49, Krymskii77} and has since become the dominant framework for understanding astrophysical particle acceleration.
+A universal feature of high-energy astrophysical phenomena (such as Supernova remnants (SNRs), Gamma-Ray bursts (GRBs) and Active Galactic Nuclei (AGNs)) is the release of highly-relativistic particles from them \citep{Bell78, BlandfordOstriker78, Kuzur_2020}.
+These particles are accelerated to high energies near these energetic environments and emitted, forming cosmic radiation \citep{Prishchep81, Berezhko02}.
+These particles are detected directly as cosmic radiation or indirectly as non-thermal radiation.
 The synchrotron emission and inverse Compton radiation from the accelerated electrons exhibit a power-law energy spectrum in specific energy ranges \citep{Blandford87}.
 The cosmic ray spectrum obtained through various experimental ventures is displayed in many literature \citep{Longair11}.
 The ``knee" of the spectrum is observed around the $PeV$ energy range, where a steepening of the spectral curve is seen.
-This feature probably corresponds to the upper end of Galactic Cosmic Rays (GCRs) \citep{Gaisser2006}.
+This feature probably corresponds to the upper end of Galactic Cosmic Rays (GCRs) \citep{Gaisser2006, Liu-2024}.
 In lower energy ranges, from $GeV$ to $TeV$, most of the observed GCRs seem to originate in regions around a particular class of supernova explosions, which involve rapid evolution and collapse of massive progenitor stars (Wolf-Rayet stars) \citep{Biermann19}.